LFL-Lab/SQuADDS/.github/ISSUE_TEMPLATE/GENERAL_ISSUE.md

 ---
-name: "\U+1F4CB General Issue"
+name: "📝 General Issue"
-about: Report any other issue not covered by specific templates
+about: "Report any other issue not covered by specific templates"
 title: '[ISSUE] '
 labels: question, help-wanted
 assignees: ''